 Looking for a quiet escape to an untouched island?
 Say no more.
 In a nature reserve between the Caribbean Sea and the Gulf of Mexico, there’s Isla Holbox, a little slice of Heaven in the form of a rustic, car-free island off the coast of Yucatan.

 Separated from the mainland by a shallow 10-km lagoon that is home to pelicans and flamingos, Holbox has charm for days with its crystal clear blue waters and slow pace of life.
-It is a paradise for lovers of the outdoors and the best place in Mexico to swim with whale sharks.
+It’s a paradise for lovers of the outdoors and the best place in Mexico to swim with whale sharks.

 Holbox has been dubbed “the new Tulum“, and it is one of the Mexico attractions that you should visit right now before prices start skyrocketing and tourist developments change its façade.